Sumboard

 Multi-tenancy needs to be native, not retrofitted.
 When you're showing analytics to your customers, you need absolute data isolation, row-level security by default, and tenant-aware caching.
 Both tools can be configured for multi-tenancy, but you're adapting internal BI architecture for a different purpose.
 Our guide to multi-tenant analytics architecture covers what proper embedded analytics infrastructure requires.

 Authentication and embedding get complex.
-Customer-facing analytics require seamless SSO integration, token-based authentication that works with your existing user system, and iframe embedding that doesn't break your CSP policies.
+Customer-facing analytics require smooth SSO integration, token-based authentication that works with your existing user system, and iframe embedding that doesn't break your CSP policies.
 These aren't the primary use cases these tools were designed around.

 The maintenance burden compounds.
-Self-hosting means you're responsible for security patches, version upgrades, infrastructure scaling, and backup management—on top of building your actual product.
+Self-hosting means you're responsible for security patches, version upgrades, infrastructure scaling, and backup management, on top of building your actual product.
 For teams already stretched thin, that's overhead that doesn't directly serve customers.

 White-labeling requires significant customization.
 Your customers should see your brand, your colors, your design language.
 Getting Grafana or Metabase to match your product's UX requires extensive CSS work, plugin development, or forking the codebase.